Sherry-Xu/Probabilistic-Forecasting-for-Curves/readme.md

 ## Data
 ### Abstract
 The real data set consists of French daily electricity load data and temperature data from January 1, 2012 to December 31, 2019.
-The French electricity consumption data are collected from the website of the system operator RTE (Réseau de Transport d'Electricité): https://opendata.rte-france. com) at a temporal resolution of every half-hour (i.e. 48 points on each day).
-We obtained data from 96 meteostations in France from the website of the French weather forecaster Météo-France(https: //donneespubliques.meteofrance.fr/).
+The French electricity consumption data are collected from the website of the system operator RTE (Réseau de Transport d'Electricité): https://opendata.rte-france.com) at a temporal resolution of every half-hour (i.e. 48 points on each day).
+We obtained data from 96 meteostations in France from the website of the French weather forecaster Météo-France(https://donneespubliques.meteofrance.fr/).
 Temperature data are provided at a three hours resolution and interpolated with natural cubic splines at a half-hour resolution.

 ### Availability
 The real data used in the manuscript can be find in the data directory with a description of the data dictionary.